DedRec/Carpool-Application-For-Students/README.md

 The client side application is located in the main branch.
 It provides functionalities for users to find and book rides, manage their profile, and interact with other users.

-For more information, refer to the README file in the master branch.
+For more information, refer to the README file in the main branch.